drewkett/nastran-rs/README.md

 ## TODO

 ### datfile
+- Reorganize the parser so that there is a struct that owns the buffer and drives it
+  - The goal with the parser would be to store references to every byte in the original datfile so that it can be written back out byte for byte if needed
 - Consider expanding support for individual card types with named fields
 - Improve datfile test cases
 - Add documentation